nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 You can now save your changes and go to the View Designer.

-## Create a Form Layout
+## Create a Search Layout

-In the View Designer, on the **Layout tabs**, under **Page Providers** you will find your page provider created previously.
+In the View Designer, on the **Layouts tab**, under **Page Providers** you will find your page provider created previously.

-Click on **Customize**, two layouts are available.
-Let's edit the **Form** layout.
+Click on your page provider, two layouts are available.
+Let's edit the **Form** layout first.

-1. Click on **Form**, then **Customize**.
+1. Click on **form**, then **Customize**.
-    The form layout is now displayed in bold with an asterisk next to it.
+    The form layout is now displayed in bold.
 On the right, in the properties catalog, the elements that we defined in Studio are displayed here.
-2. Expand the first element and drag'n'drop the **Edit** mode into the editor.
+1. Expand the first element and drag'n'drop the **Edit** mode into the editor.
   Do the same for the three other elements.
-4. Click on the **Full text** one, on the right you can edit the label to display `Full text`.
+1. Once it's done, click on the **Full text** element on the main view, you can edit the label in the left catalog to display `Full text`.
+You can do the same with the other elements.

+Let's customize the **results** layout now.

+1. Click on **results**, then **Customize**.
+1. It automatically creates the result view by default.
+Leave it like this and click on **Save**.

 You now need to add your labels to your translations file to display them correctly in the UI.
 To do so: